phalcon/documentation/docs/encryption-security.md

 ## Argon2i

 `Phalcon\Encryption\Security` also supports the new [Argon2i][argon2i] hashing algorithm.
 This algorithm is the winner of the [Password Hashing Competition][password-hashing-competition] and is considered to be the best algorithm for hashing passwords.
+It is also the default algorithm used by PHP's `password_hash()` method.

 ```php
 <?php